Kerou-Z/24787_Project_EmojiPrediction/README.md

 1. Preprocess every tweet text by deleting stopwords, hashtag words, etc.
 2. Tokenize every tweet to lower cases without characters other than alphabets.

    Allocate an id(integer) to every word shown in the whole tokenized corpus.
-This is saved in a dictionary called vocab. #vocab = {'word', id}
+This is saved in a dictionary called vocab. #ind_dict = {'word', id}

    Transform every tweet text to a word index(id) sequence.
-3. Use glove.6B.50d.txt file to create a dictionary pre_dict. #pre_dict={'word', 50d_word_vector}
+3. Use glove.6B.50d.txt file to create a dictionary lookup_dict. #pd_dict={'word', 50d_word_vector}
-4. Generate a weight matrix in which the i_th column is the 50-dimensional word vector of a word whose id is i, using pre_dict and vocab.
+4. Generate a weight matrix in which the i_th column is the 50-dimensional word vector of a word whose id is i, using lookup_dict and ind_dict.
 5. Load the weight matrix into the Keras Embedding layer.
     Connect two LSTM layers to the Embedding layer.
     Use a Dense layer with softmax as an activation function for prediction.